Free Will, Sovereign Grace, and Assurance

-There is another scenario in which one may appear to have “fallen away” when, in fact they have not.
+There is another scenario in which one may appear to have “fallen away” when, in fact they may not have.
 (This is an important distinction that merits our serious consideration.)
 This scenario is what we usually refer to these days as “backsliding.”
 When a truly born-again Christian stops attending church and begins to live as though he is not a believer, we may say that he has “backslidden”, because of the blatant disobedience to God that has become evident in his life style.
 And we would be accurate in saying that.
 But a backslidden person has not necessarily also denied Christ in his heart and thus revoked his salvation.
 Perhaps he has become, just for a season, a “carnal Christian,” and will soon begin living like a believer once again, having never denied Christ in his heart.
-Bear in mind that even born-again believers still sin, and God has given us the remedy: repentance and forgiveness (1 John 1:8-10).
+Such a person would be like the one sheep who went astray out of 100 in the Parable of the Lost Sheep (Luke 15:3-6); this one sheep still belonged to the man, even while he was astray for a while.
+Furthermore, we must not forget that even born-again believers still sin, and God has given us the remedy: confession with repentance (1 John 1:8-10).

 Who Gets the Glory?